PLP-Database-Design/wk-5-Arcane-ping-1/Final Test Report.md

 - Test Case Pass Percent: 80%
 - Defect Density: 0.3
 - Risk Coverage Percent: 87.5%
-- Regression Success Rate: 75%
+- Regression Success Rate: Due to the single-session nature of our testing and no development fixes being implemented during our cycle, we were unable to perform regression testing.
+Future testing cycles should include proper regression testing after defect resolution

 ### Defect Summary

 - Total Defects Logged: 3
 - Critical High: 2
-- Fix Rate:
+- Fix Rate:0% This accurately reflects that we found issues but haven't yet entered the fix-verify cycle of testing.

 ## Test Control & Project Management